arunraj6/git-advanced-commands/README.md

 ## Squash & Merge <span id="sqash-merge"></span>

-squash command will take multiple commits and combained into a single commit.
+squash command will take multiple commits and combined them into a single commit.

     git checkout main
     git merge --squash bugfix

-Consider, if we have a series of commit in bugfix branch the above commands will squash all those commits into a single commit and will be merge into branch main with a single new commit.
+Consider, if we have a series of commits in bugfix branch the above commands will squash all those commits into a single commit and will be merged into branch main with a single new commit.

-This way we can keep the history in a concise way.
+This way we can concisely keep the history.

 ## Reset <span id="reset"></span>

-reset command will be used to unstage the changes from the staging area or we can use it for to go back to a particular commit and able to rework on that specific commit.
+reset command will be used to unstage the changes from the staging area or we can use it to go back to a particular commit and able to rework that specific commit.

-There are 2 type for reset aviliable:
+There are 2 types of reset available:

 ### soft

-This will unstage all the files from staged area or from a some specific commit.
+This will unstage all the files from the staged area or some specific commit.

     git reset head